Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 ## Prepare data mapping for the line items

+Prepare the data mapping for the line items so that the relevant data for the mapping is available to retrieve the line items.

 #### Prerequisites

 - You have defined both the definitions for the header and the line items, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).